araobp/virtual-showroom/README.md

 <img src="doc/blender_settings4.jpg" width=600>

 ## Testing Chatbot animation on Unity

+I think 240-degree panorama screen is ideal for VR experiences at a showroom or an exhibition.

 The background photo image of Yokohama is a 240-degree panorama picture taken with my iPhone SE.